JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 else
     value = f(x)::Int
 end
+return value
 ```

 The compiler might not know in advance what type `container[1]` will have, but it knows there's a method of `f` specialized for `Int`.
 To improve performance, it checks (as efficiently as possible at runtime) whether that method might be applicable,
 and if so calls the method it knows.
-In this case, `f` just returns a constant, so when applicable the compiler even "hard-wires" the return value in for you.
+In this case, `f` just returns a constant, so when applicable the compiler even hard-wires in the return value for you.

 However, the compiler also acknowledges the possiblity that `container[1]` *won't* be an `Int`.
 That allows the above code to throw a MethodError: